enjesl/VisualRegressionTestingwithPlaywright/readme.md

 ## Electron UI

-An Electron-based desktop interface is available in the `electron-app/` folder.
+A modern Electron dashboard is provided in the `electron-app/` folder.
-After installing dependencies, start it with:
+Launch it with:

 ```bash
 npm run start-electron
 ```

-The app captures screenshots using Playwright and compares them with `pixelmatch`.
-Results are stored in `electron-app/results/`.
+Use the dashboard to run new comparisons and browse previous reports.
+All reports are saved under `reports/` with timestamped folders containing screenshots, diff images and a `result.json` summary.